abaruchi/IcingaMonitor/HACKING.md

 ## Clone Git
 First step is to clone our git repository into any directory.
-For instance, we are going to use centos home.
+For instance, we are going to use root home directory.

 ```
-$ cd ~centos
+$ cd ~root/
 $ git clone https://github.com/abaruchi/IcingaMonitor.git
 ```

 ## Ansible Ping Test
 Before start with the installation procedure, please, run the following command to test ansible connection between hosts (amazon and localhost).
+Please, remember to update the file `Ansible/hosts` with the proper IP or Hostnames.

 ```
 # pwd